pmarkert/hyperpotamus/README.md

 of another request, the execution flow will jump to that step appropriately.

 Also, notice the extra parameters for the last request (the method and form elements).

-#### Project Status:
-I started working on Hyperpotamus at the beginning of this year to solve some specific issues that I needed to tackle for a project I was working on.
-I decided to open-source the project while I am in the process of building it, as opposed to waiting until I have a stable finalized release.
-I mentioned before that API stability and features will be in flux until I mark the module as a 1.0 release.
-At that point, I will more strictly adhere to [semantic versioning](http://semver.org).
-For now, however, I'm loosely using the minor version number for backwards incompatibilities and the hotfix number for improvements and additions.

-Documentation obviously lags a bit behind the current codebase, until I stabilize things a bit more, so if something doesn't work for you as expected, there's a good chance it's not your fault.. :) Send me a message or create a github issue.